 To the north of the popular tourist destinations below the River Liffey, in an industrial section of the growing city, stands a somewhat unimpressive church.
-St. Michan’s church was founded in Dublin, Ireland in 1095.
-Parts of the structure date back almost 1,000 years ago, but the current church building was constructed the 17th century.
+St. Michan’s church was founded in Dublin, Ireland, in 1095.
+Parts of the structure date back almost 1,000 years ago, but the current church building was constructed in the 17th century.
 Today, the Anglican church conducts services, and is open to the public for tours of the historic collections, including an 18th century pipe organ, upon which Handel is rumoured to have first played his masterpiece, Messiah.

 While the church itself is historically significant, this story begins at a metal door outside the church, accessed through the cemetery.
 Through this locked door, down dark narrow steps, await the famed crypt and mummies of St. Michan’s.